gregorybchris/twenty-questions/README.md

 ## How to Run

-- Change input and output in main.hs
+- Adjust input and output settings in `main.hs` if desired
-- Ensure you have a Haskell compiler installed ``` ghc --version ```
+- Ensure you have a Haskell compiler installed `ghc --version`
-- Run with:
+- Compile and run with:

 ```Haskell
   ghc main.hs